 Our officers and directors are not required to, and will not, commit their full time to our affairs, which may result in a conflict of interest in allocating their time between our operations and our search for a business combination and their other businesses.
 We do not intend to have any full-time employees prior to the completion of our initial business combination.
 Each of our officers is engaged in other business endeavors for which he may be entitled to substantial compensation, and our officers are not obligated to contribute any specific number of hours per week to our affairs.
 Our independent directors also serve as officers and board members for other entities.
-If our officers' and directors' other business affairs require them to devote substantial amounts of time to such affairs in excess of their current commitment levels, it could limit their ability to devote time to our affairs which may have a negative impact on our ability to complete our initial business combination target.
-However, we do not believe that any such potential conflicts would materially affect our ability to complete our initial business combination target.
+If our officers' and directors' other business affairs require them to devote substantial amounts of time to such affairs in excess of their current commitment levels, it could limit their ability to devote time to our affairs which may have a negative impact on our ability to complete our initial business combination.
+Any such companies, businesses or investments may present additional conflicts of interest in pursuing an initial business combination target.
 However, we do not believe that any such potential conflicts would materially affect our ability to complete our initial business combination.
 For a complete discussion of our officers' and directors' other business affairs, please see "Management - Officers, Directors and Director Nominees."